Installing and Launching

 Installing WebStorm on Linux

-.tar.gz archive that you've downloaded, into any directory within your home directory.
+.tar.gz archive that you've downloaded, into any desired installation location.
 The whole process is described below:

 - Unpack the

 WebStorm-*.tar.gzfile to a different folder, if your current

 Downloadfolder doesn't support file execution:

 The recommended installation location according to the filesystem hierarchy standard (FHS) is

 /opt.
 To install WebStorm into this directory, enter the following command:

 sudo tar xf WebStorm-*.tar.gz -C /opt/

 - Switch to the

 Starting WebStorm on Windows